MissDavinderKaur/WDI_TEAM_PROJECT_DAVINDER_COPY/README.md

 The biggest challenge we faced was technical strategy.
 Even once the user story had been defined and the pseudo code was written, working out how best to write the code - which data structures to use etc.

 ##Next Steps
+There are a number of features on the backlog for this application, as we had to descope so much for the MVP!
+One feature that we really wanted ot add in was email invitations - a Lead Freelancer should be able to email other freelancers to join the site and apply to the project.
+Also functionality to manage the project, once the team has been created, would be very useful as this would mean that all project information can be held in a central place.
+Another feature we thought would be useful, is a read-only view of the project for the Client who requested it.